Fortunebest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme create a new local variable
+My readme to create a new global variable